decretist/Dissertation/Chapter4/chapter4.md

             x_squared_sum += x_values[i] ** 2
         return (xy_sum - n * x_bar * y_bar) / (x_squared_sum - n * x_bar ** 2)
     ~~~

-[^34]: The vertical bands toward the upper-left hand corner of the
-plot---which also appear in Zipf's 1935 figures---require some
-interpretation.
-There can be a range of values for numbers of
-occurrence (b) for which only one value for number of words (a) has
-that number of occurrence.
-There are 62 cases in the *dicta* from
-Gratian's *Decretum* in which only a single word (a = 1) has a given
-number of occurrences (b).
-For example, only one word, *potest*,
-has 143 occurrences, and only one word, *in*, has 2,187 occurrences.
-The upper-left-most vertical band represents all 62 of the words
-for which only a single word (a = 1) has a particular value for the
-number of occurrences (b).
-Similarly, the next vertical band to the
-right represents all of the words for which only two words (a = 2)
-have particular values for the number of occurrences (b).

 [^35]: @burrows_questions_2003; and @burrows_delta_2002.